chevah/geck/docs/office/onboarding.rst

   If you need a hardware component or peripheral that will help your work related tasks, ask and we can cover those expenses.
   Ask tech lead for details.

-* Each task that you are working on should have a ticket in Trac/Github.
+* Each task that you are working on should have an associated Issue in a Github repo from Chevah org.
-  If there is no ticket, create one and start the `Ticket Work Flow <http://geck.chevah.com/en/latest/product/tickets.html>`_.
+  If there is no ticket (issue), create one and start the `Ticket Work Flow <http://geck.chevah.com/en/latest/product/tickets.html>`_.

-* While some tasks are on Github, there is a Trac/Github integration.
-  See `Overview of the GitHub and Trac integration <http://geck.chevah.com/en/latest/programming/review.html>`_.

-* Tickets corresponding to you that you are currently working should have the 'owner' value set to your Trac username.
+* Tickets corresponding to you that you are currently working should have the 'Assignees ' value set to your Github username.

-* If a task requires more than two days of work, split the task in multiple ticket each requiring no more than 2 days to complete.
+* If a task requires more than two days of work, split the task in multiple tickets each requiring no more than 2 days to complete.

-* Please go to the Trac WikiStart page which will contain further links to more details and specific documentation for certain parts of the Chevah project.

-* From time to time, check the Trac timeline to stay up to date with latest changes in the project.

 * When starting a support ticket, request the OS version architecture used and version of the products.